weisbuch/inequity.f/README.md

-Fortran and nlogo programs used in manuscript "Lattice dynamics of inequity" submitted to JASSS in sept.
-2017.
+Fortran and nlogo programs used in manuscript "Lattice dynamics of inequity" Journal of Artificial Societies and Social Simulation 21(1) 11, 2018.
 The pdf version of the manuscript is gwlatdyninequity.pdf.

 We discuss a model of inequity based on iteration of the Nash multi--agent bargaining game on a lattice.